Electromagnetic Interference (EMI)

 When connected, the jumpers mechanically bond the shield/ground side of the input channels directly to the ground reference (see the next lesson for a discussion of electrical ground.)
 This bond bypasses some of the protective circuitry which could act as an amplifier for EMI and convert it into a measurable voltage.
 By bypassing the circuitry, the jumpers reduce or eliminate the effects of EMI on the system.

-For detailed instructions on connecting the VR9500 jumpers, ask the VR support team for the document “VR9500 Front Panel Bypass Jumpers,” or read our Noise Troubleshooting Tips
+For detailed instructions on connecting the VR9500 jumpers, ask the VR support team for the document “VR9500 Front Panel Bypass Jumpers,” or follow our noise troubleshooting tips under the Noise Troubleshooting section of this course.

 VRU: Detecting and Minimizing the Effects of EMI on a Vibration Control System